 This past week at the Sebastopol Farmers Market I must have talked to the wonderful man at the mushroom booth for…quite a while.
 I chatted with him about my love for reishi mushrooms, and he told me how to create a highly potent tonic.
 The tonic has only three ingredients: reishi mushrooms, dates, and ginger.
 He warned me repeatedly that in eastern traditions eating dates are known to make women very fertile, so you’ve been warned.

 For this batch I added in some turkey tail mushrooms that my neighbor Fern wild crafted.
-I figured a few more shroomies can’t hurt, right?
+I figured a few more shrooms can’t hurt, right?
 I decided to put in five dates, one for each direction and one for the center.
 And as I got the water going, I sang love into the brew.

-one big witchy pot, with a lid
+1 big pot, with a lid

-one thumb of ginger, sliced
+1 thumb of ginger, sliced

-one handful of sliced reishi mushrooms
+1 handful of sliced reishi mushrooms

-With a whole lotta love and magic,
+With a whole lotta love + magic,